TedHusted/awake/awake.md/awake.md

 ***

-Six Rangers exit the fallen craft.
-Wearing full battle armor, they are combat-ready.
+Six Rangers exit the fallen craft wearing full battle armor.

+The armored exoskeleton encases a ranger head to toe.
+The helmet is equipped with infrared head lamps and curves around below the eyes to provide air flow.
+Inside the helmet is a heads-up display that scrolls details about the current surroundings.

+A circular shield can extend from the left arm that can withstand sustained fire from high-caliber projectile weapons.
+At the hip is magnetic holster clutching an energy weapon.
+Thrusters in the feet slow descent speed when jumping from an air ship.

 Stepping through the doorway, each warrior covers for the next, fanning out alongside the fallen craft.
+Combat ready.

 Idici: The landing bay is secure, Selene.
 You can stand down. — How were you able to power the airship?
 The grid was disabled by the Omnibots.